keras-team/keras-hub/README.md

-We follow [Semantic Versioning](https://semver.org/), and plan to provide backwards compatibility guarantees both for code and saved models built may break compatibility at any time and APIs should not be consider stable.
+We follow [Semantic Versioning](https://semver.org/), and plan to provide backwards compatibility guarantees both for code and saved models built with our components.
+While we continue with pre-release `0.y.z` development, we may break compatibility at any time and APIs should not be consider stable.

 ## Citing KerasNLP